 The de-militarized zone (DMZ) that defines the border between North and South Korea is a fortified “no-man’s land” (there’s that term again) that is probably the most forbidding international border in the world.
 The main crossing, Panmunjeom, is a scary/colorful place where straight-faced guards from both sides stare down their opposition.
 In 2007, I had the opportunity to visit both sides of the DMZ at Panmunjeom, via a UN-built “classroom” in which a table straddles the border, with chairs on each side for the countries’ respective delegates to hold sporadic meetings. (“Sporadic” as in “never,” but again, I digress.)
 Amazingly, these tours still seem to be taking place – amazing in light of heightened tensions between the rival nations over the past three years.

 For about 15 minutes, escorted visitors were allowed to cross both sides of the border – in this classroom only – and be photographed with border guards from both sides.
 There were no actual passport stamps at the DMZ, but there were multiple passport checks – and always by men with guns – so I’m counting it.
-I even had to sign a waiver acknowledging that a formal peace treaty was never signed at the “wind down” of the Korean War, only an armistice – which means that technically, the two countries are still at war…and that anything might happen to me!
+I even had to sign a waiver acknowledging that a formal peace treaty was never signed at the “wind down” of the Korean War, only an armistice – which means that technically, the two countries are still at war…and that anything might happen!

 A friend of mine, who claims to be suitably unimpressed by my boasting but whom I know well enough to assume that he is merely jealous (ha!), insists that my visit to North Korea shouldn’t count as I didn’t a) spend the night there, b) eat a meal there, or c) go to the bathroom there.
 Wait a minute, since when were those the rules that determined if a visit counts as an official country to check off (or add to) the list?!